-Lifeguards are responsible for the lives of pool and beach-goers, and should be equipped to know how to perform CPR, understand first aid basics and be able to use an AED as emergencies can occur both in and out of the water.
-There are specific rules for infant and children CPR, which should be differentiated from the more commonly learned adult CPR.
+Lifeguards are responsible for the lives of pool and beach-goers and should be equipped to know how to perform CPR, understand first aid basics and be able to use an AED as emergencies can occur both in and out of the water.
+There are specific rules for infant and child CPR, which should be differentiated from the more commonly learned adult CPR.
 From the possibility of drowning to falling, all lifeguards must be certified.

 10. Nanny and Babysitter

 Dedicated nannies and babysitters understand the responsibility to always put the safety of the child or children being watched first.
 Children are especially susceptible to CPR and first aid intervention as they are more exploratory and unaware of what is safe and unsafe.
 Most parents and employers looking to hire a babysitter or nanny wouldn’t consider an applicant that hasn’t been certified in first aid and CPR.

 Most servers are not required to be CPR certified.
 But restaurants are required to have first aid and CPR posters visibly displayed in the employee common areas.
 Since servers are constantly around people and in a busy environment where choking, falling, and cardiac emergencies can happen, CPR training would be a valuable skill to know.
 CPR and first aid knowledge should be a required skill while working in the food and beverage industry.